“Who is this beast?”

 Immediately, the culprit, the spectator who spoke those words, drew an imaginary zip over his lips, slinking shamefully back in his seat.
 But the man wasn’t to blame.
 He hadn’t yelled it out — he was simply talking, at a normal decibel level, to the fellow seated next to him inside Louis Armstrong Stadium.

-- Gilles Simon beats Kevin Anderson to win Maharashtra Open
+- Kevin Anderson beats Sam Querrey to win New York Open title

 - Andy Murray makes tepid return as he loses exhibition match

 - Miami Open: Andy Murray claims 500th career win

 A court named after a jazz legend must, after all, possess great acoustics.